As of 4 October 2021, we are continuing to prioritise the safety of our team, our clients and our contractors.

 - Our team will stay at least 2 metres away from you in your home.
 They will also wear a mask when you or other tradespeople are present in the room.
 We request that you do the same.
 When there are no others present, and they are alone in their bubble, they will remove their masks to make physical work easier.

 - We aim to ventilate work areas as much as possible on site – please bear with us if we open as many windows as we can.

 - If you are showing symptoms or having to isolate, please let us know as soon as possible.
 We will not enter your home and your job will be delayed, in line with the most recent government guidelines.

 Our Code of Conduct includes a clear instruction to all our staff not to visit clients or attend work if they become ill or have any Coronavirus symptoms.
 If they or any member of their household have or are suspected of having COVID-19, they are required to stay at home and follow medical and government instructions on self-isolating.

 We would obviously ask you to do the same and not to go ahead with a design visit, survey or installation if you or any member of your household has or is suspected of having the virus.

 Many of our staff continue to work remotely to limit the amount of face-to-face contact they have.
 They conduct daily meetings online to keep up to date with all current projects.
-There are a small number of site, workshop and office team members in the workplace, who practise social distancing.
+There are a small number of site, workshop and office team members in the workplace.
 In addition, we have procedures in place that set out cleaning duties.
 We have a ready supply of PPE, anti-bacterial gel, and cleaning products.